Portland Eczema Treatments

 Atopic Dermatitis which is also known as eczema is a common itchy skin disease that typically starts early in infancy or childhood.

-So, throughout the life of someone with eczema there is an increase risk of developing both hayfever and/or asthma.
-Unfortunately many children maintain hyperirritable, dry, itchy and rashy skin well beyond childhood with flares that come and go.
+So, throughout the life of someone with eczema there is an increased risk of developing both hayfever and/or asthma.
+Unfortunately, many children maintain hyperirritable, dry, itchy and rashy skin well beyond childhood with flares that come and go.

 The rash in eczema involves predictable areas of the body depending on age.
 In infancy the rash affects the face and the extensors of the lower legs.
 In childhood, the flexural surfaces of the skin are involved (behind the knees and in the creases of the elbows).

 In adults the rash is more diffuse and is commonly on the eyelids, necks, stomach, belly button, and extremities.
 Patients with eczema also have other conditions: follicular red scaly bumps on the back of the arms and sometimes thighs (keratosis pilaris), increased lines on the palms of the hands, a little fold under the eyelid (Denny Morgan folds), dry scaly skin.

 There are several other skin eruptions that may look like Atopic Dermatitis: allergic contact dermatitis (allergy to something that is touching the skin – like poison oak, metals, topical antibiotics, moisturizers), seborrheic dermatitis (dandruff on the scalp, face and chest), scabies, tinea corporis (ring worm), psoriasis, immunodeficiency (rare), molluscum dermatitis (viral infection with small wart like flesh colored papules – common in children).
 These other skin eruptions need to be ruled out to help direct the most appropriate treatment.

 What Causes Eczema?